Dre Campbell Farm

 Flea BeetlePicture via commons.wikimedia.org

-Flea beetles are tiny but resilient and persistent little pests.
-They look and act like fleas when disturbed, jumping high into the air and vanishing just as quickly.
+Flea beetles are tiny but resilient and persistent pests.
+When disturbed, they look and act like fleas, jumping high into the air and vanishing just as quickly.

 Flea beetles can also spread disease among your plants.
 They are vectors of Stewart’s bacterial wilt [3].
-Once spotted, it’s strongly recommended to eradicate them as swiftly as possible.
+Once spotted, it is strongly recommended that they be eradicated as swiftly as possible.

-These leaf-eating insects will go after vegetables like potatoes, cabbage, tomatoes, corn, and peppers.
+These leaf-eating insects munch on vegetables.
+They like potatoes, cabbage, tomatoes, corn, and peppers.

 26. Fruit Flies